-My name is Matt Graifer and I am an ACTUAL young professor (who gets older each passing day).
-I teach in a Sports Medicine and Fitness Technology program at a private university in north Florida, and I've been teaching at the collegiate level in baccalaureate level courses since I was 25 years old.
+My name is Matt Graifer and I was an ACTUAL young professor (who gets older each passing day) for the better part of a decade.
+I taught in a Sports Medicine and Fitness Technology program at Keiser University in Jacksonville, and I'd been teaching at the collegiate level in baccalaureate level courses since I was 25 years old.
 Thus: The Young Professor.

 Alas, that isn't the story in its entirety.
 I was temporarily displaced as a professor for a period of about 4 months back in the fall of 2015 when my position was eliminated at the Daytona Beach campus of my university, which is where I had spent nearly 4 years.
 It was a devastating setback at the time as a young father of 4 children in my blended family, and it took me to a position in the sales industry that was a great opportunity, but not a great way to replace my educator's income until I built my pipeline up which would take several months.
 It was during this time that I reached out to the folks at Challenge Entertainment in Central Florida to inquire about trivia hosting positions, something that I had my eye on some years before but never got around to.
 I trained and began hosting on the side in late 2015 and became just another trivia guy.